Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/meta/sharmed.md

 ≥2 gamer girls, 1 cp↔u
 feeling numbers, sexy not sexy,.; neural networks,.. coughing (yoga) could be a healthy lung exercise, related to laughing yoga,..
-^it's an immune response; the immune system triggers it, and we should welcome these "symptoms" to invite /healing|../
+^it's an immune response; the immune system triggers it, and we should welcome these "symptoms" to invite /healing|../, where suppression is /regression|../

 sandfox.sh only does filesystem sandboxing i want a system, where programs negotiate c̄ me for all resources